 6. Does the seat move around excessively?
 This might happen if one of the hinges has become loose or broken.

 It’s best if you answer “yes” to most or all the questions in part one and “no” to part two’s inquiries.
-When you believe that a toilet needs to be fixed or replaced, please contact us for assistance.
-Our professional plumbers can perform a more thorough inspection, diagnose the problem and provide an accurate estimate of repair costs.
+When you believe that a toilet inspection needs to be fixed or replaced, please contact us for assistance.
+Our professional local plumbers can perform a more thorough inspection, diagnose the problem and provide an accurate estimate of repair costs.
 Contact our team today.